Joey Votto Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the fourth-best in MLB.
+- The Blue Jays have a 3.70 team ERA that ranks first among all league pitching staffs.

-- The Blue Jays have the top team ERA across all league pitching staffs (3.71).
+- The lefty last pitched on Sunday against the Chicago Cubs, when he threw five innings, allowing no earned runs while giving up two hits.

-- The righty last appeared on Saturday against the Chicago Cubs, when he tossed six innings, allowing four earned runs while giving up four hits.
+- In three games this season, the 36-year-old has an ERA of 2.57, with 5.1 strikeouts per nine innings.
+Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.